 Students will view their speeches and complete a self-evaluation form.
 This evaluation will be required for all three speeches.
-Students will also complete peer evaluations of other student speeches.
+Students will also complete peer evaluations of other student speeches, which I will provide from former student speeches.

 Written work/homework